uuujini/YOLO_NAS_Customdata/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

 The dataset includes 1055 images.
-Fruits are annotated in YOLO v3 Darknet format.
+Character are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-The following augmentation was applied to create 3 versions of each source image:
-* Random rotation of between -15 and +15 degrees
+No image augmentation techniques were applied.